13 min read

 Now that you understand how processes and threads work, the next question is: How does the OS actually manage memory for all these processes?

-In the next article, Article 2: Memory Management Demystified - Virtual Memory, Page Faults & Performance, you'll learn:
+In the next article, Memory Management Demystified - Virtual Memory, Page Faults & Performance, you'll learn:

 • How virtual memory creates the illusion of infinite memory